Tux/Text-CSV_XS/doc/CSV_XS.md

 - 1014 "INI - header called on undefined stream"

-    The header line cannot be parsed from an undefined sources.
+    The header line cannot be parsed from an undefined source.

 - 1500 "PRM - Invalid/unsupported argument(s)"